f4b6a3/uuid-creator/README.md

    return an error, or stall the UUID generator until the system clock catches up.
 ```

+If the counter reaches the maximum of 10,000 within a single millisecond, the generator waits for next millisecond.

 You probably don't have to worry if your application doesn't reach the theoretical limit of **10 million UUIDs per second per node (10k/ms/node)**.